-I was working through the 2018 family budget this evening, assigning values to line items like birthdays, outings, holidays, etc. By birthdays, I listed out the ages my children will turn this year- 15,13,11,10,7- and then stared at the numbers in disbelief.
+I worked through the 2018 family budget this evening, assigning values to line items like birthdays, outings, holidays, etc. By each birthday, I listed out the ages my children will turn this year- 15,13,11,10,7- and then stared at the numbers in disbelief.
 Where did the time go?

 How is it possible that my children are no longer “little” children, but teens and tweens and a little girl who will always be my “baby” but is certainly no longer a baby at all?
 I think I still have them all trapped in my mind as small children; it is hard to imagine my oldest being just three years away from college.

 How do I release them- free them- to become the young adults they are already well on their way toward becoming?
 How do I redeem what little time I have left to undo the mistakes I have made along the way?

 Tears sprang to my eyes at the realization that these years are indeed flying by, just like everyone said they would.
 I want to go back, to try again, to do things better and cherish the time I’ve had with them, instead of whiling or wishing it away.
 I want to imprint grace and love and acceptance on their hearts instead of criticism and judgment and neglect.
 I want to take back the countless hours I have put my phone ahead of them, failing to look into their eyes as they shared their stories and dreams and endless chattering with me.

 So many “I want to’s” I can’t even begin to list them all.
 And, the awful truth of it is that I can’t go back.
 I can’t change anything.
 I can only live in this moment and look ahead to determine how I can make the most of the short time I have left with them under my roof.